 In addition to APFS volume recovery, iBoysoft Mac Data Recovery is also capable of recovering data from HFS+, HFS, exFAT, FAT32 formatted partitions and external hard drives, USB drives, SD cards, memory cards, CF cards and so on.

-How to recover data from encrypted APFS volume with iBoysoft Mac Data Recovery?
+How to recover lost data from encrypted APFS volume with iBoysoft Mac Data Recovery?

 Step 1: Launch iBoysoft Mac Data Recovery and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.